ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 The vCenter Server instance design integrates DNS services on the AD domain controllers:
 * The domain structure is specified during the instance order process
 * The domain controllers are configured to be authoritative for the DNS domain
-* The domain controllers servers are configured to point to the IBM Cloud DNS servers for all other zones
+* The domain controllers servers are configured to point to the {{site.data.keyword.cloud_notm}} DNS servers for all other zones
 * Any secondary vCenter Server instances that are integrated to the primary instance use the same DNS name structure

 When a secondary vCenter Server instance is linked to the primary instance, the vCenter Server instance appliances are configured: